Visualizing the Template of a Chaotic Attractor: Linking Matrix and Template of a Chaotic Attractor

 \subsubsection{Tree Construction}

 After having verified the validity of a linking matrix, the next step is to generate a visualization of a template with minimal height from a given linking matrix.
 In order to determine the minimal height of a template, one has to optimize the scheduling of all the crossings between the different branches.
-For this purpose, we developed an approach where we take as input a valid linking matrix and make use of its permutations to generate a tree graph with a dynamic programming approach.
-The tree is constructed breadth first, meaning that we build it level by level.
+For this purpose, we developed an approach where we take as input a valid linking matrix and make use of its permutations to generate a tree graph using a breadth first approach, meaning that we build it level by level.

 To do this, we follow Alg.~\ref{alg:tree}.
 We derive the initial order from the matrix which represents the root of the tree as a first step.
 Furthermore, we also retrieve the list of performable permutations between the branches.
 Beginning at the root, we simulate the permutations and generate additional nodes which are annotated with an updated order and then added to the tree.
 For each node created, the list of permutations yet to be performed will differ.
 Eventually, a node representing a leaf with an empty permutation list and a valid final order will be generated.
 At this point, the computation of the tree is stopped.
 By traversing the tree from the root to that leaf, we get the sequence of permutations to execute in order to obtain a template of minimal height.
 To illustrate this procedure, consider the following $4 \times 4$ matrix A \eqref{eq:matrix_4x4}.